-Secondary/cumulative/synergistic effects: A

-A number of mitigation measures are suggested which are covered by other policies in the plan.
+Secondary/cumulative/synergistic effects: A number of mitigation measures are suggested which are covered by other policies in the plan.

 The Local Plan Review should be read as a whole and would mitigate the sustainability issues which cross-reference across the plan.
 In Crediton the maximisation of all available allocation sites could have a negative cumulative impact on the air quality of the area, given that Crediton is an air quality management area with limited additional opportunity for strategic transport infrastructure.
 There are also negative cumulative landscape impact given the topography of Crediton leading to sites being developed in prominent locations.
 In combination with the existing Tiverton Eastern Urban Extension allocation, the Hartnoll Farm site would necessitate a relief road behind Blundells School.
-Construction will occur over the lifetime of the Plan up to 2033.
-Once completed the effect will be permanent.
-Policy option meets the housing and commercial needs for the district.
+Temporary/permanent effects: Construction will occur over the lifetime of the Plan up to 2033.
+Once completed the effect will Timescale: Short (1-5 years), Medium (6-15 be permanent. years) Long (15+ years) Spatial extent: (District wide / local) Policy option meets the housing and commercial needs for the district.
 Development would be focussed at Tiverton and Crediton with greater distribution in rural areas.
 Policy option enables the distribution of development across the district to meet local needs.